 Nancy spent the early years of her work life working in early childhood education and adoptions.
 She spent the last 25 years working with people at the other end of the life cycle at the Humboldt Senior Resource Center.

 She has volunteered locally at CASA-Court Appointed Special Advocates for Children and at SCRAP-a creative re-use non-profit.
 Nancy has been a PL volunteer for over four years.

 Working in the non-profit world, she gained an appreciation for the important contributions volunteers can make to their community.
 Nancy remains committed to the volunteer experience.

 Her first task was to find a place for the blanketeers to meet.
 One of her calls was to Brigitte Fleck, owner of The Bunny Hop Quilt Shop, in Eureka.
 Brigitte, a former foster parent, knew about Project Linus and supported the idea of a local chapter.
 When Nancy and Brigitte met, Brigitte generously offered meeting space, a blanket drop off location and the use of her sewing studio for Make-A-Blanket Days.
-This shop has been our chapter’s “home” from our beginning.
+This shop was our chapter’s “home” from our beginning.
+The Bunny Hop Quilt Shop closed its doors in May 2020, but we will hold fond memories of our time spent there.
 Thank you Brigitte!